JohWQ/i3-dotfiles/README.md

 ## Installation script
 Follow the instructions of any prompt that might appear on the screen.

 ### Install packages:
+#### Note:
+Some cargo programs might not be installed.
+Run: "cargo install --list" to check.
 ```
 sudo dnf update && sudo dnf install git
 mv $HOME/i3-dotfiles{,.bak}